 SignalEvent: An API sendSignal is created for en- vironment code to interact and send an instance of the signal associated with the event is written into the event queue.
 When the API is called, an event is emit- ted and written into the event queue.

 TimeEvent: A thread associated with the event is cre- ated and initialized at the initialization.
 Within the thread execution, its associated method waits for a signal, which is sent after the execution of the entry of an accepting state, to start sleeping for a duration specified by the event.
-When the relative time expires, the event is emitted and written to the event queue if state is still active.
+When the relative time expires, the event is emitted and written to the event queue if the state is still active.

 ChangeEvent: A thread is initialized but its associ- ated method does not wait for a signal to start.
 The